AhmedBennaser1/CTF/RootMe/Web_server/HTTP - Contournement de filtrage IP.md

 <br>

-We can Use on of those IPS to forward the traffic to us
+We can Use on of those IPS to forward the traffic to us <br>
 ![image](https://github.com/user-attachments/assets/69de1ccf-9aab-4f8b-89f3-a7ac80bdd734)